brutor-ai/brutor-mcp-workbench/README.md

 ### OAuth Security
 - Use PKCE flow for all single-page applications
 - Store tokens securely (httpOnly cookies in production)
-- Implement proper session management
+- Implement proper session management per server
 - Use state parameter to prevent CSRF
 - Validate redirect URIs strictly
 - Enable logout endpoints for proper cleanup
 - Monitor for scope changes and token misuse
+- Review per-server token status in logs

+### Multi-Server Security (NEW)
+- Verify OAuth configuration for each server independently
+- Monitor tool routing to ensure calls go to correct servers
+- Review server attribution in logs for security auditing
+- Use distinct OAuth clients for different servers in production
+- Implement server-specific access controls

 ### Development
 - **Never commit API keys** to version control